-16.0 THE TWINING MBA PROGRAMME IN UNIVERSITY OF NEBRASKA (UNO), OMAHA, USA.
+16.0 THE TWINING MBA PROGRAMME IN UNIVERSITY OF NEBRASKA (UNO), OMAHA, USA, Central Michigan University (CMU) and IQS School of Management, Barcelona.

 After fulfilling academic requirements of first year MBA at GIM, students of IMBA and MBA are eligible to study in UNO, the students would receive MBA from UNO.
 In this case the student has exit option at end of first year MBA and is only eligible to get marks statement for first year and not degree from GITAM University.